10 Experts Show How NOT to Kill Your Website With Design

 Your product should have a user-centered design.
 Period.

-If users don’t find usability in your product design there are great chances that sooner or later they will dump your product.
+If users don’t find usability in your website design there are great chances that sooner or later they will dump your product.

 As Steve Jobs said, “Design is not just what it looks like and feels like.
 Design is how it works.”